Oakleafknight06/Oakleafknight06.github.io/_posts/2023-01-26-infosec-best-practices.markdown

 - **[Full volume encryption](https://ssd.eff.org/glossary/full-disk-encryption) on your devices**

-In macOS you can use FileVault (built in), on Windows Bitlocker (also built in), on Linux usually you can enable it in the installer.
+In macOS you can use FileVault (built in), on Windows Bitlocker (also built in, but only on Windows 10/11 Pro), on Linux usually you can enable it in the installer.
 Encryption is enabled by default in iOS.
 For Android, as of Android 7, the emphasis is File Based Encryption (which is enabled by default in reputable devices).
 As of Android 10 it is required for all devices running Android.

 - **Secure open-source text/voice messaging**